vasavi168/docs/v2/voice/index.md

 We generate some of the variables in flow process, those can used to pass the information your system.

 All variables should be enclosed between `{}` braces. ex: `{to}` You can access the Array of the variables with `.` dot notation.
-Example if you want to access the caller name infomration from caller object `{caller.name}`
+Example if you want to access the caller name information from caller object `{caller.name}`

 #### FLOW VARIABLES